A Conversation with James Peebles, 2019 Nobel Prize Laureate in Physics

-James Peebles, Member (1977–78) and Visitor (1990–91, 1998–99) in the School of Natural Sciences, has been awarded the 2019 Nobel Prize in Physics for his “contributions to our understanding of the evolution of the universe and Earth’s place in the cosmos.”
+James Peebles, Member (1977–78) and Visitor (1990–91, 1998–99) in the School of Natural Sciences, has been awarded the 2019 Nobel Prize in Physics (see his lecture above) for his “contributions to our understanding of the evolution of the universe and Earth’s place in the cosmos.”

 The Royal Swedish Academy of Sciences—which awarded half of the prize to Peebles, and the other half to Michel Mayor and Didier Queloz “for the discovery of an exoplanet orbiting a solar-type star"—further cites Peebles for his insights into physical cosmology, which have “enriched the entire field of research and laid a foundation for the transformation of cosmology over the last fifty years, from speculation to science.
 His theoretical framework, developed since the mid-1960s, is the basis of our contemporary ideas about the universe.”